 Start all the services that we stopped.
 Use the article at Step-1 to start all SharePoint services.

-That's it!
-We have moved SharePoint database to new server.
-Pretty straight forward, huh!
+That’s it!
+We have moved the SharePoint database to a new server.
+Pretty straightforward, huh!
 Next time you want to change your Database server, Just update the Server name in SQL Alias!
-No need to run SharePoint configuration wizard and disconnect from farm and so on!
-You can use this approach for other requirements such as: move SharePoint database from express to SQL server, move SharePoint database from express to standard.
+There is no need to run SharePoint configuration wizard and disconnect from the farm, and so on!
+You can use this approach for other requirements, such as moving the SharePoint database from express to SQL server, moving the SharePoint database from express to standard.
 Technet article on moving SharePoint 2013 databases: https://technet.microsoft.com/en-us/library/cc512725.aspx

-Related post: Move SharePoint 2013 database to another drive
+Related post on moving SharePoint content databases to another drive: Move SharePoint 2013 database to another drive